Have you ever stood by the sea enjoying the view and then all of a sudden you get hit by a freak wave which seemingly came out of nowhere?

 After a few more weeks or months the waves come less frequently and they’re smaller.
 And by now you’ve learned how to swim.
 You’ll still get wet, but you know you’ll be okay.

 Your swimming strokes are, at best described as messy because those who taught you weren’t good swimmers either.
 You may not realise it but you took on beliefs about how to deal with grief from those around you and they may not be serving you well.
 Maybe you have a belief that you shouldn’t show emotion, you should grieve and you must keep busy.
-Some of the work I do with clients on the Let Go and Move On programme is to examine and question these beliefs so that they can swim faster.

 I believe that each time you grieve it sets off a new sequence of waves.